repalash/xatlas.js/README.md

 Required packages: `libgl1-mesa-dev libgtk-3-dev xorg-dev`.

 Install Premake version 5.
 Run `premake5 gmake`, `cd build/gmake`, `make`.

+### Generate an atlas (JS API)

+1. Create an empty atlas with `createAtlas`.
+2. Add one or more meshes with `addMesh`.
+3. Call `generateAtlas`.
+Meshes are segmented into charts, which are parameterized and packed into an atlas.
+The updated vertex and index buffers are returned along with the mesh object.
+4. See `source/web/index.js` for complete API and example.
+The returned buffers are of different size than the inputs.
+Cleanup with `destroyAtlas`.
+This also does a leak check if enabled in `build-web.sh`. see line 40.

 ### Generate an atlas (simple API)